day8/re-frame-10x/docs/HyperlinkedInformation/UnderstandingTiming.md

-A few notes on the "Timing" tab in `re-frame-trace`.
+Some notes on the "Timing" tab in `re-frame-trace`.

-### Be Cautious And Sceptical
+## Be Sceptical Of The Numbers

-There are two issues with the displayed numbers:
+Two reasons:

 1. Accurately timing something in the browser is almost a fool's errand.
 One moment it takes 1ms and the next it takes 10ms, and you’ll never know why.
 Noisy.

-    So, don't ever base your decisions on one set of timings.
+    So, don't ever base decisions on one set of timings.
-    Click the "rerun" button (#115) a few times to see if you get stable numbers.
+    Click the "rerun" button ([#115](https://github.com/Day8/re-frame-trace/issues/155)) a few times to see if you get stable numbers.

 2. Don't freak out about any apparent slowness just yet.